ninezero90hy/Metansible/README.md

 # Metansible
-*This is a project to automatically set up the Metron development environment.*
+* 😎 This is a project to automatically set up the Metron development environment.*

 *The project has been created to work in CentOS.*

 ## Goal